+Remember to always reinstall the cover over the MFD when not cruising (at anchor or docked) to protect the display from sunlight, water, and other damage.

-To operate the Navnet RADAR located on the flybridge, press and hold the POWER button to turn the multifunction display.
-Then press DISPLAY and choose your desired view (radar only, chartplotter/radar split screen, etc).
-Once on the desired view, follow the instructions on screen to take the radar out of standby and into transmit.
-To turn off, press and hold POWER button about 3 seconds.
-Remember it is not suggested per your charter agreement and insurance policy that you are not allowed to travel in reduced visibility or at night.
-It is suggested to utilize the radar during clear, daylight hours to have a clear understanding of the information displayed should you need the system.
+Remember it is not suggested per your charter agreement and insurance policy that you are allowed to travel in reduced visibility or at night.
+It is suggested to utilize the radar during clear, daylight hours to have a clear understanding of the information displayed should you need the system in rapidly changing conditions.
+See the appendix for additional information on using the MFD.